 If you have high cholesterol, your doctor may have offered you a medicine called statins.

 Statins work by blocking a substance in your body which makes cholesterol, effectively lowering the cholesterol count in your blood.

 You will usually be offered this medication if you have been diagnosed with a form of cardiovascular disease (CVD), if your medical history suggests that you may develop CVD, or if lifestyle alterations have not lowered this risk.

-Very recently, the NHS announced the release of a new cholesterol-lowering drug called inclisiran, which can be administered by injection twice a year.
+In September 2021, a new cholesterol-lowering drug called inclisiran was released.
+It's administered by injection twice a year.